 Small Business Innovation Research (SBIR) Act Definition

-Small Business Innovative Research commonly known as SBIR, is a United States Government program initiated to assist certain small businesses to carry out research and development.
-The SBIR surfaced in 1982 after it was established by law under the Small Business Innovation Development Act of 1982.
+Small Business Innovative Research, commonly known as SBIR, is a United States Government program initiated to assist certain small businesses to carry out research and development.
+The SBIR was established under the Small Business Innovation Development Act of 1982.
 It was created to support scientific excellence and technological innovative ideas through the investment of federal research funds.

 A Little More on What is Small Business Innovation Research Act (SBIR)

 The original Act of 1982 of the SBIR was created in order to address certain major primary goals.
 In the quest to achieve these goals,SBIR has strongly embraced the goals and at the same time maintaining administrative flexibility.
 This has allowed different federal agencies to use this program in addressing some of their important duties.
 In fact,over 96% of the programs fund is being utilized by five U.S government agencies; Department of Defense, Health and Human Services, Energy, National Aeronautic and Space Administration, the National Science Foundation.The following goals were to be realized through the implementation of this program:

 - To inspire small business to stimulated technologies innovations.

 - To use small businesses to meet federal research and development needs

 - To adopt and promote participation by the socially and economically disadvantaged individuals in creating technological innovations in the private sector.

 - To increase commercialization and innovation of the federally funded research and development in order to increase competition, productivity and economic growth in the private sector.